HanoverStatsLabs/resources/labs/LabModelingBasic.md

 For the former, we simply need to account for the variability in the estimation of the parameters $\beta$.
 This is essentially the standard deviation $\sigma$ of the residuals suitably scaled to account for the $x$ value.
 The resulting intervals are called *confidence intervals*.

-For the latter, we have to account for the extra variability $\sigma$ due to the possible error at that particular $x$.
+For the latter, we have to account for the extra variability $\sigma$ due to the possible additive *error* term at that particular $x$.
 The combination of the two independent variabilities is the desired variability.
 The resulting intervals are called *prediction intervals*.

-In R, the `predict` method can provide us with confidence and prediction intervals:
+In R, the `predict` method will provide us with confidence and prediction intervals:
 ```r
 predict(fit1, list(iat=-2:4), interval="confidence")
 predict(fit1, list(iat=-2:4), interval="prediction")
 ```
+As anticipated, for each $x$, the prediction interval at $x$ is wider than the confidence interval for the $y$ mean at that $x$.

 ### Linear fit, one factor